 CAC: RC 174145

-Celebrating International Jazz Day and the significance of jazz music in Autism.
+The significance of jazz music in Autism!

 In November 2011, the United Nations Educational, Scientific and Cultural Organization (UNESCO) officially designated April 30th as International Jazz Day to highlight jazz music and its diplomatic role at uniting people in all corners of the globe.
 This year’s edition of the International Jazz Day is celebrated today in more than 190 countries, with Abu Dhabi selected as the Global Host City.